An epic two week road trip itinerary for the North and South Islands

 Ready for adventure?
 Here’s how to spend 14 days in New Zealand

-2. Everything is spread out, across two main islands, no less.
+And we have beautiful sights everywhere, on every coast and corner of the two main islands.
 Which means you’re probably going to need to move a lot.
 Almost every day, if you want to see the full breadth of what the country has to offer.

-You could equally dedicate the whole 2 weeks to just one island (the North Island if you love beaches, surfing, and Maori culture, or the South Island for epic landscapes and adventure) but if you’re comfortable with a few long driving days, you can cover a lot in 2 weeks.
+You could dedicate two weeks to just one island (the North Island if you love beaches, surfing, and Maori culture, or the South Island for epic landscapes and adventure) but if you’re comfortable with a few long driving days, you can cover a lot of New Zealand’s two islands in a two week road trip.

 A lot of locals will tell you to slow down and focus on spending more time in one region.
 In principle I agree with the slow travel approach.

-But – if this is your once in a lifetime trip to New Zealand, strap in for an epic road trip and you can see most of the top sights across the country.
+But – if this is your once in a lifetime trip to New Zealand, I understand wanting to see as much as you can.

-I’ve had the luxury of spending much more than just 14 days exploring the country.
-If I had to pack it all into 2 weeks though, these are the stops I would make along the way.
+As a New Zealander with a great love for the wildest parts of this country, I’ve had the luxury of spending much more than just 14 days exploring the country.
+If I had to pack it all into two weeks though, these are the stops I would make along the way.

 14 days in New Zealand